LordHorst/big-shoes/README.md

 ## Compatability

-Big Shoes is compatible with:

-- FF7 PC Steam Version
-- DuckStation (requires manual address search)
-- BizHawk 2.3.2 to 2.7 and 2.9.1
-- Retroarch
-- PSXFin v1.13
+I only tested this version of Big Shoes with BizHawk 2.11